 Balancing Competing Interests

 Most trusts serve more than one person.
 A surviving spouse may receive income during their lifetime while children receive the remaining assets later.
-Current beneficiaries may want distributions now; remainder beneficiaries want the trust to grow.
-The trustee sits in the middle, and this statute requires them to balance those competing interests fairly.
+Current beneficiaries may want distributions now.
+A future beneficiary wants the trust to grow.
+The trustee sits in the middle.
+This fiduciary duty requires them to balance the interest of each group fairly.

 If a trust has two or more beneficiaries, the trustee shall act impartially in investing, managing and distributing the trust property, giving due regard to the beneficiaries' respective interests.